Assugeni/Rafael-CookBook/README.md

 So that users can post a comment to clear their doubts or to appreciate the work.

 - Ratings
-So that users can rate the recipies to help others whether this recipe is good or bad.
+So that users can rate the recipes to help others whether this recipe is good or bad.

 - Categorize the Data
 So that users can easily get/filter whatever they want out of thousand of recipes.